authmeio/authmeio.github.io/source/index.html.md

 # Getting an API key

-All the interaction between your website and AuthMe will be based on 2 pair of Keys
+All the interaction between your website and AuthMe will be based on 2 pair of keys

 ## Api Key

-Api Key: a 38 character string beginning with `k-`, which can be exposed in public clients Api Secret: a 38 character string beginngin with `s-`, which should not be put in any public artifact.
+`Api Key`: a 38 character string beginning with `k-`, which can be exposed in public clients

+`Api Secret`: a 38 character string beginngin with `s-`, which should not be put in any public artifact.

 You can generate keys for your use from the [AuthMe Dashboard](https://account.authme.authme.host/generatekeys)

-These keys also act as your ClientId/Secret for the OAuth2/OpenId APIs
+These keys also act as your ClientId/Secret for the OAuth2/OpenID APIs

 ## AuthMe Certificate